 After a fairly painless 2-3 hours assembly you’ll be ready to do some serious training with a host of usual and interesting additions.
 Standard exercises like Bench press, chest press, lat pull-down, leg extension and curls are all here.
 Along with some welcome additions like the aerobic stepper and a dip station at a good height that doubles for leg raises.

-This mutli-gym is fine for both male and females and caters for anyone up to 20 stones in weight.
+This mutli-gym is fine for both males and females and caters for anyone up to 20 stones in weight.

 With a monster 100kg weight stack, the York Perform is about as future proof as they come.
 Offering more weight than most other MGs.
 And just shy of a £600 budget, there’s a lot to like about this multi-gym,.
 It’s got one of the smallest profiles out of all the training equipment we’ve seen so doesn’t need to take over an entire room.

 You’ve got a massive choice of exercises including chest press, peck deck, leg extensions, arm curl and shoulder / lat pull down.